We keep your data secure

 Google Workspace services don't collect or use information in those services for advertising purposes or to create ads profiles.

-Gmail for consumers and Google Workspace users run on the same infrastructure, which helps us deliver high performance, reliability and security to all of our users.
+Gmail for consumers and Google Workspace users runs on the same infrastructure, which helps us deliver high performance, reliability, and security to all of our users.
 However, Google Workspace is a separate offering that provides additional security, administrative and archiving controls for education, work and government customers.

-Like many email providers, we carry out scanning in Gmail to keep our customers secure and to improve their product experience.
-In Gmail for Google Workspace, this includes virus and spam protection, spell checking, relevant search results and features such as Priority Inbox and auto-detection of calendar events.
-Scanning to provide product features is carried out on all incoming emails and is 100% automated.
+Like many email providers, we do scanning in Gmail to keep our customers secure and to improve their product experience.
+In Gmail for Google Workspace, this includes virus and spam protection, spell check, relevant search results and features like Priority Inbox and auto-detection of calendar events.
+Scanning to provide product features is done on all incoming emails and is 100% automated.
 We do NOT scan Google Workspace emails for advertising purposes.

 What options does Google Workspace for Education offer for complying with European privacy law (GDPR)?

 Yes.
-We contractually require that schools using Google Workspace get the parental consent required by the US COPPA.
-Our services can be used in compliance with the US COPPA as long as a school has parental consent.
+We contractually require that schools using Google Workspace get the parental consent required by COPPA.
+Our services can be used in compliance with COPPA as long as a school has parental consent.